lowRISC/opentitan/doc/project/development_stages.md

 ### Commit ID

 When a design transitions from one stage to another, the project file can optionally provide a commit ID for the transition to be able to recreate the repository at the point of that transition.
-This is optional for all transitions except for signoff, where it is required.
+This is optional for all transitions except for sign-off, where it is required.
 The commit ID has its own entry in the project Hjson file, as shown below.

 ```hjson